Health History Form

 1. Not showing for scheduled appointments

-2. Cancelling appointments with less than 1 full business day’s notice
+2. Cancelling appointments with less than two full business day’s notice

 Important Information to Parents and Guardians of Minor Children

 The providers and staff of Miller Family Dermatology place great emphasis on the health and well being of each and every patient in our clinic and we appreciate that you have entrusted us to provide health care services to your minor child.
 We look forward to working with you to ensure that your child receives the best health care possible.

 As a general rule, we require the consent of a parent or legal guardian in order to provide health care services to a minor child (an unmarried person under the age of 18).
 With so many parents working outside the home or with other commitments, we realize that you may not be able to accompany your child on every visit to the clinic.
 We require that a parent or legal guardian accompany your child to his or her first visit at our clinic.
 If your minor child presents to the clinic unaccompanied or in the company of an adult other than a parent or legal guardian, we may need to reschedule the appointment.